Threshold Policy Settings

 2. Use the controls covered in Mitigation Settings to specify when the new mitigation will be applied and cleared.

-The ability to apply multiple mitigations to a threshold enables you to simultaneously trigger all of the mitigation methods/platforms (e.g. appliances at multiple sites) with which you’d like to respond to a given set of conditions, and to do so in a way that is much more scalable than by cloning a given policy for each of your appliances.
+The ability to apply multiple mitigations to a threshold enables you to simultaneously trigger all the mitigation methods/platforms (e.g. appliances at multiple sites) with which you’d like to respond to a given set of conditions, and to do so in a way that is much more scalable than by cloning a given policy for each of your appliances.

 Support for multiple mitigations per threshold also enables the response for a given alarm to include a mix of mitigation types (e.g. RTBH, A10, and Radware).
 The following scenario, for example, outlines a multi-location DDoS response involving multiple mitigation types: